-Our significant accounting policies are described in Note 2 to our audited consolidated financial statements for the year ended December 31, 2022 in this Annual Report on Form 10-K. We believe that our accounting policies relating to revenue recognition, research and development expenses, stock-based compensation and fair value of financial instruments are the most critical to understanding and evaluating our reported financial results.
+Our significant accounting policies are described in Note 2 to our audited consolidated financial statements for the year ended December 31, 2023 in this Annual Report on Form 10-K. We believe that our accounting policies relating to research and development expenses, and stock-based compensation are the most critical to understanding and evaluating our reported financial results.
 We have identified these policies as critical because they both are important to the presentation of our financial condition and results of operations and require us to make judgments and estimates on matters that are inherently uncertain and may change in future periods.
 For more information regarding these policies, you should refer to Note 2 of our audited consolidated financial statements included in this Annual Report on Form 10-K.